 Note: Electrum shows the fee in mBTC per kilobyte.
 To see it in satoshis per byte, simply multiply this fee by a factor of 100 which will come down to 906 satoshis per bytes as per the above example.

 Currently, it is available for Windows, Mac OSX, Linux, and Android.

-It is safe to say that the fees war will continue for some time.
+It is safe to say that the fee war will continue for some time.
 However, using segwit addresses and custom fee wallets is a workaround for now.

-If you wish to understand how to chose the correct custom fee, you should definitely read this article: How much transactions fees you should pay for Sending Bitcoins?
+If you wish to understand how to choose the correct custom fee, you should definitely read this article: How much transaction fees you should pay for Sending Bitcoins?

 Lastly, I know some of you might be feeling the weight of so much information on Bitcoin fees, segwit, hard forks etc, but this is the way it works in the cryptosphere.

 Also, you need not worry because CoinSutra will keep sharing knowledge and information with our community for everyone’s benefit.

 Also, we believe that learning every day is an absolute must for people involving themselves in the cryptosphere.